Summer Learning Program

 Parents say that finding ways to keep their children productive is their biggest challenge in the summer.
 This can put children in risky situations and impact parents’ work productivity.

 To ensure students have an engaging, enriching, and fun summer experience, the Andy Roddick Foundation operates a six-week summer learning program focused on literacy, STEM, arts, and sports.
 Elementary students engage in a thematic, inquiry-based learning to develop skills to promote achievement both in and out of school.
 Additionally, students participate in community service projects and families are purposefully engaged through regular communication and events.
 The goal is to not only provide students with a memorable summer experience but also to build resilient students who have the skills and traits needed to reach their potential.
 Building these skills early sets students on a path to become successful, engaged community members and leaders.

 Our summer learning program is a mix of activities we design and those provided by community partners, all aligned with the Texas Education Agency’s essential knowledge and skills as well as the goals of the school.
-All activities revolve around the summer theme, which for the 2016 summer is Time Travel!
+All activities revolve around the summer theme, which changes every year!

 By the end of the summer, the students will:

 Be prepared and ready for the fall school semester